smart-on-fhir/cumulus-library/docs/first-time-setup.md

 more compressed and should be preferred (if supported) for use when transmitting data/loading data into analytics packages.

-By default, all available studies will be used by build and export., but you can use or `--target` to specify a specific study to be run.
+By default, all available studies will be used by build and export, but you can use or `--target` to specify a specific study to be run.
 You can use it multiple times to configure several studies in order.
 The `vocab`, in particular, can take a bit of time to generate, so we recommend using targets after your initial configuration.

+Several pip installable studies will automatically be added to the list of available studies to run.
+See [study list](./study-list.md) for more details.

 There are several other options - use `--help` to get a detailed list of commands.